fcas8/fss_project/README.md

 ## Dataset

 The dataset, sourced from [The Twitter Stream Archive](https://archive.org/details/twitterstream), is a collection of Twitter data in JSON format grabbed from the general twitter stream.
-For replication purposes, as mentioned in the setup section, we give out the tokenized dataset[here](https://we.tl/t-LN64E9jzeA).
+For replication purposes, as mentioned in the setup section, we give out the tokenized dataset [here](https://we.tl/t-LN64E9jzeA).

 ## Project Goals